sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-06-12-Spring Boot JUnit with Mockito.md

 * Init Mockito first -- MockitoAnnotations.initMocks(this)
 * Or use Mockito runner -- @RunWith(MockitoJUnitRunner.class)
 ### doReturn+when
-Eaerlier we have sued when with then return, 'when+thenReturn' has some limitation such it can't work void method also, if you don't use mocked object in 'when' it might call function on actual object and throw some errors.
-While doreturn+when handles both the scenrios well.
-It doesn't call actuall method of object but it mockt the function call.
+Earlier we have sued when with then return, 'when+thenReturn' has some limitation such it can't work void method also, if you don't use mocked object in 'when' it might call function on actual object and throw some errors.
+While doreturn+when handles both the scenarios well.
+It doesn't call actually method of object but it mocks the function call.
 *doReturn(emp).when(emp).getEmployee(anyInt());*
 ### doThrow+when
 Same as doRetrun, doThrow can throw a exception on specific method of the object.
 *doThrow(NullPointerException.class).when(emp).getEmployee(anyInt());*
 ### Add a Spy
 Mockito provide a utility a object which keeps an eye on the target object.
-It tracks the intractions on target object.
+It tracks the interactions on target object.
 {% highlight JAVA %}
 Employee emp = spy(new Employee());
 emp.setRole("MANAGER");  // the real setRole method is called.